-The first column should reflect what was reported to the state on the Budget Form showing actual revenues and expenses for the activity for FY2020.
-Additional revenues that will be generated by the activity as a result of the project and the debt service (using a rule of \$90,000 of annual debt service for each \$1,000,000 of project cost) and other costs need to be reflected in the projection columns for FY2021 on, as appropriate).
+The first column should reflect what was reported to the state on the Budget Form showing actual revenues and expenses for the activity for FY2022.
+Additional revenues that will be generated by the activity as a result of the project and the debt service (please contact the USM Office of Financial Affairs for current funding assumptions) and other costs need to be reflected in the projection columns.

-Your contacts for instructions and guidance are: Bob Page, Associate Vice Chancellor for Finance, 301-445-1946, rpage@usmd.edu or Celeste Denson, Comptroller, 301-445-1965, cdenson@usmd.edu.
+Your contacts for instructions and guidance are: Celeste Denson, Associate Vice Chancellor for Financial Affairs, 301-445-1965, cdenson@usmd.edu and Samantha Norris, Director-Financial Planning and Analysis, 301.445.2735, snorris@usmd.edu

 SFCP Operating Impact.
 Provide an Impact on Operating Budget Form for each project included in the Five-Year SFCP request.
-Additionally, descriptive material (briefing papers) submitted for each project in the FY2022-2026 SFCP request should identify the source of proposed funds to be used to repay external debt issued in support of that project.
+Additionally, descriptive material (briefing papers) submitted for each project in the FY2024-2028 SFCP request should identify the source of proposed funds to be used to repay external debt issued in support of that project.
 This information should include: